 A good waterproof jacket is your first line of defence against the wet.
 With high tech fabrics getting better all the time, you can now get a lightweight jacket that will keep you dry and that's breathable enough to prevent the 'boil in the bag' effect of waterproof jackets from years ago.

 The B'Twin 500 High Visibility Waterproof Cycling Jacket provides excellent rain protection with a coated membrane material and taped seams plus plenty of reflective details to help you been seen on the commute to work.
 There are vents and breathability is very good.
-We reviewed it at £19.99 and were impressed.

 A longtime commuter favourite, Madison's Prime shell is lined for comfort, festooned with reflective patches and well thought-out for everyday riding.
 Useful features include pit ips and vents for cooling, a chest pocket for your wallet and keys and a light loop out back for extra visibility.
 It comes in a big range of sizes too: up to XXXL in men's and 18 in women's.